ulixee/hero/docs/basic-client/hero.md

     - proxyIp `string`.
 The optional IP address of your proxy, if known ahead of time.
     - publicIp `string`.
 The optional IP address of your host machine, if known ahead of time.
   - sessionPersistence `boolean`.
 Do not save the [Session](../advanced-concepts/sessions.md) database if set to `false`.
 Defaults to `true` so you can troubleshoot errors, and load/extract data from previous sessions.
+  - pluginConfigs `Record<PluginId=string, boolean | object>`: object use to configure hero core and unblocked plugins.
+Object is indexed with the id of a specific plugin.
+Storing `true` will always enable the plugin (if loaded) and skip shouldEnable function.
+Same for `false` but that will disable it instead.
+It also possible to storing a custom `object` in there that the plugin can then use to configure itself.

 ## Properties